 Technoscience, Violence, and the State in Speculative Fiction

-Book Project:Fictions of a (Non-)Violent State: Single-Sex Societies in American Culture (In Progress)
+Book Project:Fantasies of a (Non-)Violent State: Single-Sex Societies in American Speculative Fiction (In Progress)

-This project examines representations of single-sex societies in American culture from the 19th-century to the present that rely on biological definitions of sexual difference and narratives of gender segregation or gender elimination to explore the relationship between human nature, culture, sociality, and governance.
-In depicting all-male, all-female, or androgynous communities larger than a single town or village, the novels, short stories, films, TV series and episodes, and comics selected for analysis speculate about alternative forms of social organization and about alternative ways of organizing formal and informal political communities.
-Representations of single-sex societies are state fictions concerned with the future as well as with the past.
-While they examine the effects of cultural, scientific, and technological progress on the individual as well as society, they also address (imaginary) histories of (non-)violence and the many forms that (state-)violence can take.
-In doing so, these speculative texts, which include works of utopia, dystopia, science fiction, fantasy, weird fiction and film, and horror amongst others, have thus each responded to and participated in larger cultural and political debates of their time about which kinds of change promised by technoscience society it should embrace and which ones it should resist.
+This project examines representations of single-sex societies in American culture from the nineteenth century to the present. that rely on biological definitions of sexual difference and narratives of gender segregation or gender elimination to explore the relationship between human nature, culture, sociality, and governance.
+In depicting all-male, all-female, or androgynous communities larger than a single town or village, the single-sex narratives selected for analysis speculate about alternative forms of social organization and about alternative ways of organizing formal and informal communities.
+Single-sex narratives, this project argues, are state fictions concerned with the future as well as with the past.
+While they examine the effects of cultural, scientific, and technological progress on the individual as well as on society, they also address (imaginary) histories of (non-)violence and the many forms that state violence can take.
+In doing so, these speculative texts, which include works of utopia, dystopia, science fiction, and horror amongst others, respond to and participate in larger cultural debates of their time about which kinds of social, political,and technoscientific change society should embrace and which ones it should resist.
+What is more, they examine what kinds of social institutions would be beneficial for achieving the good life they imagine and what kinds of cultural and political forms are useful to bring them about.

-Essay Project: Witchcraft and Warfare: Institutionalized Violence and (Un-)Radical Feminism in Motherland: Fort Salem(In Progress)
+Essay Project: Witchcraft and Warfare: Institutions, Violence, and Female Agency in Motherland: Fort Salem(In Progress)

 This essay explores the depiction of institutionalized violence and female empowerment in the speculative TV series Motherland: Fort Salem (2020-2022).